wayke-se/components-react/README.md

 | filterList         | String[]          | undefined (all included) | manufacturer, modelSeries, fuelType, gearboxType, branch, color, environmentClass, properties.segment, drivingWheel, price, mileage, modelYear |
 | initialQueryParams | URLSearchParams   | undefined                | query, manufacturer, modelSeries, fuelType, gearboxType, branch, color, environmentClass, properties.segment, drivingWheel, price.min, price.max, mileage.min, mileage.max, modelYear.min, modelYear.max |

+* `onClickSearchItem` - An *optional* flag.
+Function that can be provided that will be triggered once a item is clicked.
+* `hashRoute` - An *optional* flag.
+If set to true, then if a item is clicked it will append #guid to the url.
+* `filterList` - An *optional* flag.
+Select what filters that should be visible and in whiched order.
+* `initialQueryParams` - An *optional* flag.
+Set the default filter that should be applid upon init.

 ## Types

 ### WaykeProviderSettings